Teyras/MT/text/chapters/310_containers_analysis.md

-The evaluation process in a system for programming assignment evaluation resembles the way a continuous integration service (a service that ensures the quality of a codebase with each change, typically by building it and running unit tests or various static analyzers) works.
+The evaluation process in a system for programming assignment evaluation resembles the way a continuous integration service (a service that ensures the quality of a code base with each change, typically by building it and running unit tests or various static analyzers) works.
 Submitted source code is built using a pre-configured toolchain and then subjected to tests.
 Based on its performance, the solution is awarded a rating.
 The main difference from a